dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 * Change all code object in the `co_consts` recursively

-Next serialize this reformed code object, obfuscate it to protect constants and literal strings:
+Then serialize this reformed code object, obfuscate it to protect constants and literal strings:

 ``` c
     char *string_code = marshal.dumps( co );